Microsoft Teams and Teams Meetings - Main Page

 Launch a Recording from Teams

-1. Open the Teams app.
+1. Open the Teams app > Navigate to meeting chat

 View more about Meeting Recap in Teams at this Microsoft Support Page.